MLH/GitHub-Challenges-GHW-Cloud-Week-3-2025/README.md

 #### Objectives:
 * GitHub Copilot prompts can be useful in generating code for specific use cases.
 * Try having Copilot build you a simple application like a template portfolio website, or command line "choose your own adventure" game in the language of your choice to get a feel for using an AI Coding Assistant.
-* Share a screenshot of your list on our [submission form](https://mlh.link/ghwform)!
+* Share a screenshot of your project on our [submission form](https://mlh.link/ghwform)!

 ## Challenge 4
 ### Get GitHub Copilot to Explain Someone Else's Code to you!